mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/Progress_Diary.md

 Long Term:
 - Replace string reversal and concatenation methods with pointer operations.
 (Done)
 - Implant the suffix arrays implementation into the program.
+(Done)
 - Attempt to detect other remediable aspects of the program and address them.
+(Done)
 - Test the correctness of the program with the made changes.
+(Done)
 - Run the program on the human chromosomes and note if an improvement in the running time was made.
+(Done)
   - To be capable of comparing the total running time, we must run the TRed Version 3 (current) on the same device(s).

 @@@@@